pcopfer/ansible-postfix/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A role to manage Postfix.

 Requirements
 ------------